voxpupuli/puppet-cassandra/README.md

 If left as the default, this will set the `baseurl` to 'http://rpm.datastax.com/community' on a `yumrepo` resource on the Red Hat family.
-On the Debian family, leaving this as the default will set the `location` parameter on an `apt::source` to 'http://debian.datastax.com/community'.
+On the Debian family, leaving this as the default will set the `location` attribute on an `apt::source` to 'http://debian.datastax.com/community'.
 Default value *undef*

 ##### `release`
-On the Debian family, this is passed as the `release` parameter to an `apt::source` resource.
+On the Debian family, this is passed as the `release` attribute to an `apt::source` resource.
 On the Red Hat family, it is ignored.
 Default value 'stable'